Writeback allows you to either permanently edit values in the model if the administrator has allowed it or perform simple "what-if" analysis in Excel.

 Online entry mode

-Using Online mode, each value is submitted to the cube when typed: the value will be written and the data optionally re-retrieved (so that any aggregated data is updated straight away on the report).
+In Online mode, each value is submitted to the model as it is typed: the value is written, and the data is optionally re-retrieved (so that any aggregated data is updated straight away in the report).

 By default, entry is allowed only at the leaf level of the data, as this is the most common environment.